Disclosure of Assets in a Bankruptcy Case

 So why is the disclosure of assets so important?
 Well bankruptcy protection is allowing you to receive protection from your creditors including harassing phone calls, lawsuits, garnishments and sheriff sales of real or personal property.
 In return for those protections you must accurately include any assets, their location, and values.
 Failure to do so can lead to criminal charges for bankruptcy fraud for which you could go to jail, be fined and/or removed from bankruptcy protection.
 Accurate and timely disclosure will help ensure that you maintain your bankruptcy protections.

-Our Montgomery bankruptcy attorneys are ready to assist you and answer any questions that you may have regarding a Chapter 7 or Chapter 13 bankruptcy.
+Our Montgomery, Selma, and Central Alabama bankruptcy attorneys are ready to assist you and answer any questions that you may have regarding a Chapter 7 or Chapter 13 bankruptcy.
 We are conveniently located in Montgomery, Selma, Greenville, and Troy.
-All consultations are always free so call us today!
-You may reach us by calling 334-LAWYERS (529-9377) or by using the “text us” or “contact form” on our website.
-You may also email us at firstname.lastname@example.org.
+All consultations are always free so call us today, and we can usually meet with you within 24 hours!
+You may reach us by calling or texting 334-LAWYERS (529-9377) or by using the Contact Form on our website.
+You may also email us at email@example.com.
 Remember that doing nothing changes nothing so act today!